andreymathcanary/BioTrillion/README.md

+#

+This is the simplest ad most straightforward eye pupil and iris segmentation, implemented using U-Net.

 # To train the model
 In order to train the model
 * Add Directory with the data to the root directory.
 Call it `L2`.